carlosandrade25/INDE-577-Carlos-Andrade/Supervised-Learning/Readme.md

 - Decision Trees and Random Forest
 - Neural Networks

-Each file will describe the basic components of the algorith, the specific task and some cool fact about coffee that motivates that analysis.
+Each file will describe the basic components of the algorithm, the specific task and some cool fact about coffee that motivates that analysis.